 Senior Environmental Scientist, MWH Americas, Inc., 1989–2001

 Society of Environmental Toxicology and Chemistry

-Currently manages the risk evaluations for a larger group of former MGP sites for a utility client in the Midwest.
-This involves leading a group to evaluate the human health and ecological risk associated with legacy contamination at these sites, and assisting with the strategy for sediment and vapor intrusion investigations.
-A number of these former MGP sites are located in the City of Chicago, where the background contribution of PAHs in soil and Chicago River sediment has been an important consideration.
-Forensic evaluation techniques have been used to aid in characterizing the source of the PAHs at these sites.
+Managed the risk and forensic evaluations for a large group of former MGP sites for a utility client in the Midwest.
+This involved leading a group to evaluate the human health and ecological risk associated with legacy contamination at these sites and assisting with the strategy for sediment and vapor intrusion investigations.
+A number of these former MGP sites were located in the City of Chicago, where the background contribution of PAHs in soil and Chicago River sediment has been an important consideration.
+Forensic evaluation techniques were used to aid in characterizing the source of the PAHs at these sites.

 Select Manufactured Gas Plant Related Risk Assessment Projects

 Assisted in the development of a risk assessment framework (RAF) document for a Midwest utility client.
 The RAF document was developed to provide a consistent framework for performing human health and ecological risk assessments for up to 30 MGP sites in Wisconsin and Illinois that will be addressed under the Alternative Superfund Program within EPA Region 5.
 Have provided technical assistance in developing remedial investigation work plans at 24 of the 30 sites thus far, and managed the baseline risk assessments for 15 of these sites.
 The ecological component of three site investigations have included sediment toxicity testing to better define ecological risk zones of sediment contamination.
 For 10 of these Chicago River sites, developed a relative risk ranking scheme to help prioritize the investigations.
 Evaluated data from an ambient investigation of the Chicago River to support development of the sediment investigation/remediation strategy for the MGP sites on the Chicago River.